 Infamously, in 2010 an early Bitcoin miner Laszlo Hanyecz paid 10,000 Bitcoins for two large pizzas as a way of testing the technology, not knowing that Bitcoin would be worth so much in the future.

 No, you're not too late

 There's still time to join and make returns from Bitcoin.

 Bitcoin has only been around since 2008 and is experiencing increasing adoption worldwide by regular investors, seasoned investors, Wall Street fund managers, and big corporations.

 Even some governments have decided to buy, hold, and trade Bitcoin - El Salvador is the most famous example - making Bitcoin legal tender in 2021.

 Just look at this chart showing the S-curve of adoption by US households.

 Alternative ways to make money from Bitcoin

 Buying Bitcoin and holding is not the only strategy to make gains.
 Here are some other ideas.

 - Bitcoin behaves like stocks and shares.
 It is volatile and can move rapidly which means there are many opportunities to “buy the dip” when Bitcoin is “on sale”.

 - Day trade Bitcoin watching for buy or sell signals (staying glued to your screen).

 - Staking your Bitcoin can earn approximately 5-7% return per year in addition to holding it.

-- Use crypto trading bots to trade Bitcoin automatically around the clock.
+- Use a crypto trading bot to trade Bitcoin automatically around the clock.

 - Earn up to 8% back from crypto cards to harness the power of everyday spending.

 Other coins with potentially higher gains than Bitcoin?

 Bitcoin paved the way for thousands of other coins and tokens to be developed.